-The Advanced Server formatting functions described in the following table provide a powerful set of tools for converting various data types (date/time, integer, floating point, numeric) to formatted strings and for converting from formatted strings to specific data types.
+The Advanced Server formatting functions (described in Table 3-3-22) provide a powerful set of tools for converting various data types (date/time, integer, floating point, numeric) to formatted strings and for converting from formatted strings to specific data types.
 These functions all follow a common calling convention: the first argument is the value to be formatted and the second argument is a string template that defines the output or input format.

 FM prefix TH suffix th suffix FX prefix SP suffix